 Should you still join Creative Market as a seller in 2020?

 Yes, without question!
-I’ve had my shop on Creative Market for around 7 years now and have accumulated 3,846 total sales to date.
+I’ve had my shop on Creative Market for around 7 years now and have accumulated 3,846 total sold items to date (note: I’m referring to the number of individual purchases, not total revenue).
 What blows me away is how consistent the monthly income is and how few support requests I receive.
 I get maybe 2 or 3 emails from customers per year—that’s it!

 I’ve explored many avenues to create passive income throughout my career and this has been one of the best.
 It obviously takes quite a bit of upfront time to design the files and build your shop’s reputation but, after that, it’s mostly automated.